Love Is the Name

 "Love Is the Name" is the debut single by American recording artist Sofia Carson.
 It was written and produced by Steve Mac, with additional songwriting by Ina Wroldsen.
-The song was released on April 7, 2016 by Hollywood and Republic Records.
+The song was released on April 7, 2016, by Hollywood and Republic Records.
 An official remix featuring Colombian reggaeton singer J Balvin was also released on the same day.
 "Love Is the Name" is an interpolation of Austrian band Opus' 1984 single "Live Is Life", which was the main inspiration behind its production.
 Commercially, it reached the top forty on the Latin Pop Songs and Tropical Songs component charts of Billboard in the United States, and peaked inside the top thirty in Poland.
 The song's accompanying music video, directed by Hannah Lux Davis, portrays Carson dancing in the sunset on a beach and in a luxurious mansion.
 To further promote the song, Carson performed it on the 2016 Radio Disney Music Awards.
-It is included in the Japanese edition of Carson's eponymous debut studio album (2022).
+It is a part of Carson's self-titled first studio album (2022)'s Japanese release.

 Background and release

 "Love Is the Name" was written and produced by Steve Mac, with additional songwriting by Ina Wroldsen.
 The song is an interpolation of Austrian band Opus' 1984 single "Live Is Life", which was the main inspiration behind its production; therefore, the band members are also credited as songwriters.
 Initially, it was listed on BMI with American singer Demi Lovato as the designated artist; however, "Love is the Name" was eventually recorded and released by Carson after she signed a worldwide record deal with Hollywood and Republic Records.
 The singer revealed that "it was a collective decision between the two labels, the [recording] team, and [herself]" to release it as her debut single:

 "I think the fact that the original song was such a global hit already helped a lot, because that melody is very infectious and already in people's minds.
 We also loved that the song sounded so global, and that's what we want with my music.
 We want it to be global and very international sounding.
 We all thought it was a terrific track because I'm a dancer, and dancing is who I am as a performer."

-"Love Is the Name" was first serviced to contemporary hit radio on April 7, 2016 in the United States, with a premiere on Radio Disney that same day.
+"Love Is the Name" was first serviced to contemporary hit radio on April 7, 2016, in the United States, with a premiere on Radio Disney that same day.
 The song was then made available for sale and global streaming on April 8, along with a remix featuring Colombian reggaeton singer J Balvin.
 According to Griselda Flores of Billboard, he adds "Latin flavor to the track with flirtatious Spanish lyrics" such as "No sigas buscando que tú eres para mí (Stop searching because you are meant for me)".
 Lyrically, Carson described the song as a "celebration of love," further adding that "when I first heard the track [...], I flipped.
 I rolled down all my windows and turned [it up] so loud."
 Official remixes by DJ Laszlo, Nando Pro, Mack & Jet Set Vega, MADIZIN and Moto Blanco were also commissioned.